schneider128k/ai_course/README.md

 - Markov decision processes
 - Reinforcement learning

-At the end of the semester, I introduced [OpenAI gym](https://gym.openai.com/) and showed the students how to solve simple environments such as frozen late, taxi, cartpole, mountain car using tabular q-learning and q-learning combined with simple neural networks and a reply buffer.
-The code for this part of the course is in this repo.
+At the end of the semester, I introduced [OpenAI gym](https://gym.openai.com/) and showed the students how to solve simple environments such as frozen late and taxi using tabular q-learning and cartpole and mountain car q-learning combined with very simple neural networks and an experience reply buffer.
+I also showed students how to use dense and convolution neural network for recognizing digits in the MNIST data set.
+The code for this part of the course is contained in this repo.

 ---

-# Reinforcement learning #
+## Reinforcement learning #

 This is a collection of simple reinforcement learning projects for my course CAP 5636 Advanced Artificial Intelligence in Fall 2018.

-## Taxonomy of reinforcement learning methods ##
+### Taxonomy of reinforcement learning methods ##
 https://github.com/schneider128k/reinforcement/blob/master/taxonomy_rl_methods.md

-## Random action agents ##
+### Random action agents ##

 * Random action agent for cart pole

-## Linear model for action selection ##
+### Linear model for action selection ##

 The notebooks implement a simple linear model using numpy.
 We compute the inner product between a weight vector and the state vector.
 The action is selected depending on whether this inner product is negative or non-negative.